China orders sharp cuts in flights in, out of country to curb coronavirus risk

 Around 80% of international flights were already being cancelled prior to the announcement, but Chinese airlines had been asked not to cut their international routes until Thursday’s order by the CAAC.

+The moves, in conjunction with severe quarantine rules now being imposed on people arriving in the country, are set to slow the flow of inbound travellers to a trickle.

+Beijing is keen to prevent a resurgence of the coronavirus epidemic that emerged in the Hubei region’s capital Wuhan in late 2019 and has killed nearly 3,300 Chinese citizens to date and more than 21,000 people globally.

-Severe restrictions on travel and transport brought the epidemic under control in China but at a heavy price, with some analysts expecting an outright contraction for the country’s economy in the first quarter.
+Severe curbs on travel and transport brought the epidemic under control in China but at a heavy price, with some analysts expecting an outright contraction for the country’s economy in the first quarter.
 Beijing is exhorting industries to reopen, but the virus, which has now spread around the globe, continues to threaten China’s economy and the health of its people.

 Mainland China has not seen any new locally transmitted coronavirus cases in six of the past eight days, shifting the focus to preventing infected people arriving from overseas from triggering a fresh outbreak in the country.
 All 67 new cases reported by the end of Wednesday were imported, as were all 47 reported the previous day, the National Health Commission said earlier on Thursday, putting the total number of confirmed cases to date at 81,285.

 The commission reported a total of 3,287 deaths by the end of Wednesday, up six from the previous day.

 Hubei, home to some 60 million people, reported no new cases on Wednesday and opened its borders.